Putting CLIL into Practice was first held in Plovdiv in 2018 and has gone through a number of developments since.

 Once your institution has applied and received Erasmus+ grant for funding, you should confirm your desire to attend the course by completing the Course registration form and paying the registration fee by bank transfer.

-Registration and Cancellation Policy:
+Early Registration and Cancellation Policy:

 Once registration and payment have been received we will send you additional information about the course programme, social activities, transportation and other useful tips.